top of page

 Environmental consultants, landscape architects, regulatory, private practitioners and governmental agency professionals involved in wetland delineation, and land management specialists including aquatic maintenance, conservation and/or restoration professionals.

-Florida Wetland Delineation Workshop
+Florida Wetland Delineation Works______

 Approved for 1.33 equivalent semester hours for PWS certification or recertification.